apache/cordova-docs/docs/en/edge/guide/plugin-development/windows-phone/index.md

     DispatchCommandResult(new PluginResult(PluginResult.Status.OK, "{result:\"super awesome!\"}"));

-If you need to signal that an error has occured, you can call `DispatchCommandResult` with a `PluginResult` object:
+If you need to signal that an error has occurred, you can call `DispatchCommandResult` with a `PluginResult` object:

     DispatchCommandResult(new PluginResult(PluginResult.Status.ERROR, "Echo signalled an error"));